dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3399: Mutual aid is essential for creating fairness.
+### T3399: Promotes equality, fairness, and mutual support for a just society.

 |Support|
 |---|